celticviking/celticviking.github.io/_posts/2021-03-21-first-post.md

 ### Playlist It Up - Set The Mood

 Very rarely do I write in silence if I'm in the comfort of my own home.
-I queue up music without lyrics that fits the mood of the scene, environment, charcter, or world I'm working on at the time.
+I queue up music without lyrics that fits the mood of the scene, environment, character, or world I'm working on at the time.

 Movie and Game soundtracks dominate these playlists.